netidx/netidx-book/src/administration/configuration.md

 ## Resolver Server Configuration

-Each resolver server cluster shares a configuration file.
-At startup time each member server is told it's zero based index in the list of member servers.
-Since the default is 0 the argument can be omitted if there is only one server in the cluster.
+Each resolver member reads a configuration describing the hierarchy and the addresses it advertises to clients.
+The file may list several cluster members, in which case startup selects this process's zero-based index; the default is
+0. Listing every member is a client-configuration convenience, not a resolver protocol requirement.
+Resolver members do not talk to or replicate to one another, and a valid member-local file may list only that member.

 > For most installs you should not hand-write this file —
-> `netidx conf install <role>` generates a self-consistent one, and
+> `netidx admin <role> install` generates a self-consistent one, and
-> `netidx conf resolver edit` (and the field-specific editors under
+> `netidx admin component resolver edit` (and the field-specific editors under
-> `netidx conf perms`, `netidx conf activation`, …) maintain it
+> `netidx admin component perms`, `netidx admin component activation`, …)
+> maintain it
 > against the live schema.
 The section below documents the schema for
 > the cases where you do need to look at the raw JSON: debugging a
 > hand-rolled config, integrating with deployment tooling, or